tsgates/arch-wiki-markdown/wiki/AppArmor.md

      CONFIG_SECURITY_APPARMOR_BOOTPARAM_VALUE=0
      # CONFIG_DEFAULT_SECURITY_APPARMOR is not set

-However, integration of AppArmor into the 2.6.36 kernel is not quite complete.
-It is missing network mediation and some of the interfaces for introspection.
+However, integration of AppArmor into the kernel is not quite complete.
+It is missing network mediation.
 See here for details.
-There are compatibility patches that can be applied to every recent kernel to reintroduce these interfaces.
+There are compatibility patches provided with the AppArmor tarball that can be applied to every recent kernel to reintroduce these interfaces.
 The patchset is pretty small and should be applied if you decide to use AppArmor.
-(Note: the patchset for 2.6.39 works with Kernel 3.0.x)
+A suitably patched kernel is provided by the AUR package linux-apparmor.
+Historic note: as of Linux 3.12, the profile introspection patch is not needed anymore.

 Bootloader Configuration
 ------------------------